Abe calls for peaceful resolution of Hong Kong crisis in meeting with China vice president | The Japan Times

 On Wednesday, Chief Cabinet Secretary Yoshihide Suga spoke with visiting U.S. Transportation Secretary Elaine Chao.

-“I expressed my appreciation for President (Donald) Trump’s congratulatory statement yesterday,” Suga told a news conference, adding Chao said she was honored to have attended the enthronement ceremony, the equivalent of a coronation.
+“I expressed my appreciation for President (Donald) Trump’s congratulatory statement yesterday,” Suga told a news conference, adding that Chao had said she was honored to have attended the enthronement ceremony — the equivalent of a coronation.

-Trump and first lady Melania visited Japan in late May, the first state guests since Emperor Naruhito ascended the throne and Japan ushered in the new Reiwa imperial era earlier that month.
+Trump and first lady Melania visited Japan in late May, becoming the first state guests since Emperor Naruhito ascended the throne and Japan ushered in its new Reiwa imperial era earlier that month.

 “Our global partnership is an unshakeable pillar of peace and prosperity in the Indo-Pacific region and the world.
 It is a testament to the noble endeavor of advancing democracy, liberty, and human dignity for all,” Trump said in a statement.